The Ultimate Guide to Shopping in Rarotonga & the Cook Islands [2023]© CookIslandsPocketGuide.com

 The Best Gift Stores in the Cook Islands

-• Treasure Chest, Avarua – Monday to Friday from 8am to 4pm and Saturday from 8am to 12pm.
+• Treasure Chest, Muri – Monday to Friday from 9 am to 5 pm.

 Learn more about local gift stores in The Best Places to Buy Souvenirs in the Cook Islands.